sdotz/bandit/README.md

-# Implementations of bandit algorithms
+# Implementations of bandit algorithms in Go

 ## Usage
 Pretend we have a site selling tools.
 On the homepage we feature an ad for one of our tool products, with a button to buy it.